matokovacik/tezos-edu/README.md

 ### More Advanced Development of Tezos Smart Contract
 In this section we will focus more on building application using Liquidity language with less focus on core tooling.
 Also in this section we will elaborate how to deploy contracts into tezos alphanet ("pre-production network").
-*We are putting alphanet related deployment here.
+**We are putting alphanet related deployment here.
 Despite getting alphanet is relatively straightforward, it requires full node synchronisation.
-At the time of writing this process took approx. 1 week. *
+At the time of writing this process took approx. 1 week in my set-up (Debian 9 on Raspberry Pi 3 B+).**

 7. :chicken: [PRACTICE: Working with Tezos Alphanet](setup/working_with_alphanet.ipynb)
 8. :chicken: [PRACTICE: Voting Smart Contract](code/voting_dapp.ipynb)